Interact-RAG: Reason and Interact with the Corpus, Beyond Black-Box Retrieval

 \subsection{Detailed Analysis}

-\textbf{Efficiency of Information Retrieval.} We assess the retrieval efficiency by measuring the number of action iterations.
+\textbf{Efficiency of Information Retrieval.} We further assess the retrieval process by measuring the number of action iterations.
 We compare our Interact-RAG against two query-only methods: an ablation variant restricted to only the query-search action (termed as Ours-Search) and the Search-R1 method.
 The results in Figure~\ref{compare_iter} indicate that Interact-RAG always achieves the highest EM scores with the minimum action iterations.
-This efficiency is particularly pronounced on complex multi-hop datasets (2Wiki and Musique), where tasks demand more intricate information seeking.
-This finding validates the core advantage of our paradigm: by providing the agent with fine-grained control, it can navigate the information space more effectively, avoiding inefficient trial-and-error loops.
+This is particularly pronounced on complex multi-hop datasets (2Wiki and Musique), where tasks demand more intricate information seeking.
+This finding validates the core advantage of our paradigm: by providing the agent with fine-grained control, it can navigate the information space in less iterations, avoiding inefficient trial-and-error loops.
 (A case study is in Figure~\ref{fig:case}).

 \textbf{Training Dynamics in RL.} Figure~\ref{rl-training} depicts the RL training dynamics, with EM scores evaluated on a sampled subset of the six test datasets.
 We compare the two-stage SFT+RL approach with a RL-only method.
 Starting from the SFT checkpoint, the SFT+RL model demonstrates a consistent improvement after an initial warm-up phase, ultimately converging at a high-performance level.
 In contrast, the RL-only agent shows faster progress within the first 40 steps and then its development slows, resulting in marginal improvements over the SFT-only baseline (dashed line) and falling significantly behind the SFT+RL model.
 This highlights the critical role of the two-stage training.
 SFT provides the agent with a crucial foundational capability and strategic solution paths.
 Without this prior, the RL-only agent struggles to master the complex retrieval strategies from scratch.